DEV-5/MY_NOTES/Linux_Embedded_development.md

         -  `POSIX_FADV_NORMAL`: Default (read Block wise)

-        - `POSIX_FADV_SEQUENTIAL` : The app expects to access the specified data sequential file system will attempt to maximise read ahead.
+        - `POSIX_FADV_SEQUENTIAL` : The app expects to access the specified data sequential file system will attempt to maximize read ahead.

         - `POSIX_FADV_RANDOM` : Specifies that the application expects to access the specified data in a random order.